 - Ask a doctor a question free online

 - How long do you live if you have brain metastis with lymphoma?

-- How long after your hysterectomy do you have to wait to have sex?
+- How long do you have to live if you have stage 4 colon cancer?

-- How long can you live when your kidneys shut down?
+- How long can you live if you have hiv?